ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/system76-auto/_review.md

         correct_answer: 4
         explanation: >
             All of these help Parsec provide unified access to hardware security.

+    - questions:
+        question: >
+            Which of these are the benefits of using Arm-based desktops for Arm-based software development?
+        answers:
+            - "ISA compatibility."
+            - "No cross-compilation or Virtualization needed."
+            - "Lower cost and higher performance."
+            - "All of the above."
+        correct_answer: 4
+        explanation: >
+            Using Arm-based desktops for Arm-based software development brings all these benefits.

 # ================================================================================
 #       FIXED, DO NOT MODIFY